AsadAbbas12/NewYorkTimeAssignment/README.md

-When the user lands on the NewsList activity, a request is sent to the server along with the NewYorkTime API Key ,  and the response is shown in the recycler view (which has news_list).
+When the user lands on the NewsList activity, a request is sent to the server along with the NewYorkTime API Key ,  and the response is shown in the recycler view (which has news list).
-In case the server does not give a successful response, an error screen will become visible to the user and the recycler view will be gone.
 The NewsList activity has a toolbar which has the drawer icon , search icon and option menu icon. if the user had selected item from the recyclerView , it will go on the detail activity.